/

 Hardship if returned to their home country

-The applicant must establish that they would suffer extreme hardship involving unusual and severe harm if they were to return to their home country.
-Our office works with clients to document the hardship.
-For most of our clients, especially LGBTQIA+ individuals, that hardship is pretty clear from the beginning and can include economic hardship, psychological trauma, social/cultural stigma, physical danger or abuse, or a combination of factors.
+Our office works with applicants to document the hardship, mostly through the victim statement that is part of the T Visa application.
+For most of our clients, especially LGBTQIA+ individuals, the likelihood of such hardship is quite clear.
+It can include economic hardship, psychological trauma, social/cultural stigma, physical danger or abuse, or a combination of factors.

 Admissibility to the United States

-Extra protections for minors (people under age 18) who are victims of trafficking.
+Extra protections for minors (people under age 18) who are victims of trafficking

 T Visas are available for people who have been a victim of Human Trafficking – which the law breaks down into Labor Trafficking and Commercial Sex Trafficking (and an attorney advises an applicant on that eligibility – you do not have to know what kind of victim you are!)
-The special considerations for minors (people under 18) mean that unlike adult victims, minors DO NOT have to show force/fraud/coercion for commercial sex trafficking because they can never consent to a sexual act while under 18.

-- T Visas are available for people who have been a victim of Human Trafficking – which the law breaks down into Labor Trafficking and Commercial Sex Trafficking (and an attorney advises an applicant on that eligibility – you do not have to know what kind of victim you are!)
 The special considerations for minors (people under 18) mean that unlike adult victims, minors DO NOT have to show force/fraud/coercion for commercial sex trafficking because they can never consent to a sexual act while under 18.

-- Minors who were labor trafficked (or victims of attempt or conspiracy to traffic) are considered to be more vulnerable, so it takes less to show there was coercion given the power imbalance between minors and adults.
-Often, a minor may not have realized when they were young, what coercion was taking place – but as an adult may still be able to apply for the T Visa
+Minors who were labor trafficked (or victims of attempt or conspiracy to traffic) are considered to be more vulnerable, so it takes less to show there was coercion given the power imbalance between minors and adults.
+Often, a minor may not have realized when they were young, what coercion was taking place – but as an adult may still be able to apply for the T Visa.

 Who can apply?